rathoresuryansh196/Datastrutures-Algorithms/README.txt

 # Datastrutures-Algorithms

-* Code is in C++.
+* Each alogrithm or Datastrutures implementation code is in C++/C , C#, Java, python.
-* I have written most of the code, but few code could look same as i was practicing the concepts from other sources
 * This project includes most of the important seacrhing and sorting techinques.
-* Data structures like linked listed, double linked list, round linked list, stack , queue and many variotions of these data stuctures are included in this project.
+* Data structures like linked listed, double linked list, round linked list, stack , queue and many variations of these data stuctures are included in this project.
 * Tress, DFS,BFS also included.
 * Towers of hanoi.

+* For CPP/C implementation please visit Datastrutures-Algorithms-CPP
+* For CPP/C implementation please visit Datastrutures-Algorithms-CSharp
+* For CPP/C implementation please visit Datastrutures-Algorithms-Java
+* For CPP/C implementation please visit Datastrutures-Algorithms-Python

+# All the code is written on Windows platform using Visual Stuido for CPP/C,C#,Python and Netbeans for Java
+# Project is still under development.